Introduction to Professional

 • • • • • • • • • • • •

 Being professional is simultaneously the most important and the least important competency of business communication.
-At first, this may sound strange—and impossible.
-But it’s true.
+At first, this may sound strange—and impossible—but it’s true.

 Think about applying for a job.
 If you submit a résumé filled with typos, chances are you won’t be contacted for an interview, regardless of your qualifications.
 At the same time, you can have an impeccable résumé but still be overlooked for a job if you don’t meet the company’s expectations—like not having enough years of experience or a particular certification.
 In this way, your professionalism is far less important than the skills and experience that make up the substance of your résumé.